 BBC Light Entertainment Producer and CEO of Eyeworks UK

 Visual Effects Artist/Title Sequences.
-He has worked on productions like Seven Psychopaths, Salmon Fishing in the Yemen and Contraband and was in the Emmy award winning team, that made the title sequence for Great Expectations.
+He has worked on productions including Seven Psychopaths, Salmon Fishing in the Yemen and Contraband.
+He was part of the Emmy award winning team, that made the title sequence for Great Expectations.

 Producer of Ginx TV’s flagship show The Blurp